skilld-labs/trino-odbc/docs/markdown/setup/aad-saml-setup.md

 6. Click `Next` to set up permissions.

 7. Attach permissions policies or continue to `Next:Tags`.
-The role needs to have Timestream full access permission to access Timestream databases.
+The role needs to have Trino full access permission to access Trino databases.

 8. Add optional tags or continue to `Next:Review`.